andrey-torlopov/Letopis/Docs/en/api/log-builder.md

+# Log Builder API (DSL) — Recommended

-The `Log` builder provides a fluent interface for constructing log events.
+The `Log` builder provides a fluent interface for constructing rich, structured log events with metadata.
+This is the **recommended approach** for most logging scenarios in Letopis.

+## Why Use the DSL?

+- **Expressive and readable** — Chain methods to build complex log events naturally
+- **Type-safe metadata** — Leverage protocol-based event types and actions
+- **Rich context** — Easily attach payloads, source location, and priority
+- **Flexible masking** — Fine-grained control over sensitive data

 ## Methods